 The hazards of fast weight-loss increase with the time you spend on the diet.
 Eating a no-protein diet is especially risky.

 Fast weight-loss diets can be dangerous to your health, however, so can obesity.

-This is why professionals say that a “very-low-calorie diets (VLCDs) are considered a reasonable weight-loss option for people with obesity needing rapid weight-loss for a specific purpose such as weight-loss surgery.”
+This is why professionals on WebMD say that a “very-low-calorie diets (VLCDs) are considered a reasonable weight-loss option for people with obesity needing rapid weight-loss for a specific purpose such as weight-loss surgery.”

 VLCDs are doctor-supervised diets that last for many weeks.
 The meals are nutritionally balanced.
 People who are on VLCD safely loss 15% to 25% of body weight in 3 months.